 Whenever Western Union is mentioned, either on or off eBay, it is usually a scam. eBay purchases can be made only by Paypal.
-Back when eBay first started, and was a fledgling trading marketplace, it was perfectly safe to accept checks, money orders, or even cash in the mail.
-But online payment systems have come an incredibly long way since eBay's beginnings and there is no need for anyone to pay any other way than with Paypal.
+Back when eBay first started and was a fledgling trading marketplace, it was perfectly safe to accept checks, money orders, or even cash in the mail.
+Online payment systems have come an incredibly long way since eBay's beginnings and there is no need for anyone to pay any other way than with Paypal.
 If a buyer offers to pay by Western Union, this is a red flag and you should block them so they can't buy from you.
-In fact, the Western Union website states,
+In fact, the Western Union website states:

 Designer Handbag Switcheroo

 Besides the fact that they can be fake or counterfeit, the switcheroo scam is another reason not to sell designer handbags on eBay.
 Some handbag aficionados have perfected this scam and it runs like a well-oiled machine.
 The buyer may already have a Coach, Vuitton, or Chanel handbag that is worn, beat up, dirty, stained, defective, or a knock-off.
 The buyer will search eBay for an exact match and purchase it.

 Before the return period has elapsed, the buyer will open a return case for any reason allowed such as the wrong color, not as described, or didn't like.
 Then the buyer returns their old, dirty, fake, or damaged bag.
 The seller receives a handbag similar to the one they shipped, but the buyer has switched out their old bag for the newer one.

 To protect yourself from this scam, always take the maximum of 12 photos of the designer handbag before listing it on eBay.
 Take care and time to show details such as tassels, straps, buckles, hardware, inside pockets, and all sides of the bag.
 If the buyer returns a bag that does not match the one you sent, you can appeal the return case. eBay is aware of this scam as it happens frequently.